braydens02/braydens02.github.io/projects/microvip.md

 labels:
   - Python
   - Matlab
-summary: "Training neural networks to recognize/measure the Trophectoderm Tpithelium and Inner Cell Mass sizes of embryos for use in in vitro fertilization."
+summary: "Training neural networks to measure the trophectoderm epithelium (TE) and inner cell mass (ICM) sizes and growth rate of embryos for use in in-vitro fertilization."
 ---

-My team's goal was to train a neural network that would be able to recognize and measure the Trophectoderm Epithelium (TE) and Inner Cell Mass (ICM) of an embryo with a high accuracy.
-This network would then be able to be used in the process of choosing embryos for use in in vitro fertilization (IVF).
-If the network was accurate, Embryologists could use it to measure the ICM and TE of potential embryos that were going to be used in IVF instead of doing it visually which can lead to human error due to the reliance on personal judgment.
-The network helps in grading the potential embryos so the chance of a successful IVF procedure is greater.
+The goal of my team was to train a neural network to accurately measure the sizes and growth rates of the trophectoderm epithelium (TE) and inner cell mass (ICM) of embryos in order to grade them for in-vitro fertilization.
+By doing this, we could simplify the process of IVF and make it easier for embryologists to accurately score embryos.
+Our team was able to achieve a fairly high accuracy and Jaccard Index, training the neural network to have an average accuracy of 95%.

-Since we were given a relatively small amount of images labeled with the TE and ICM by embryologists, my job consisted of augmenting these images so that we could train the neural networks with more images.
-I developed code for a brightness augmentation that changes the brightness of the images so the network could be trained with images of many different brightnesses.
+As sophomores new to the project, me and my teammates were in charge of labelling the images of embryos given to us by embryologists.
+We later augmented those images so that we could train the neural networks with more images, and develop a more accurate network.
+We developed code for a brightness augmentation that changes the brightness of the images so the network could be trained with images of various brightness levels.
 Other augmentations done by previous members were mixed with the brightness augmentation and our job was to find a combination of augmentations that yielded the highest accuracy.
 I also worked on the graphical user interface (GUI) that displayed the results of the neural network.
 This GUI used the Tkinter library of Python.

-From this project I developed much stronger abilities in Python coding and working in teams on a major project.
+By doing this project, I learned how to work in a team of engineers, which is very different from doing homework and tests individually.
+This new challenge helped me grow as an engineer, and I was also able to greatly improve my skills in Python coding and gain an understanding of neural networks and how to augment data sets to train these networks.

 Below is an example of the grading of the embryos we did with neural networks: